etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 - In case the module is originally in `source` format, the only option in the **Change format** popup window is `JAR`.

-- In case the module is originally in jar format, the only option in the **Change format** popup window is source.
+- In case the module is originally in `JAR` format, the only option in the **Change format** popup window is source.
 In this case, the window shows a warning notification to remind the user that the original directory is deleted once the process is finished.

 ## Add Local Dependencies